top of page

 • Unsweetened Iced Tea: Crisp and calorie-free, McDonald’s plain iced tea hydrates without disrupting your glycemic balance.
 Skip the sweetener packet.

-• Black Coffee: Served hot and bold, McCafé’s regular brewed coffee contains 0 calories and 0 grams of sugar — unless you add cream or flavorings.
+• Black Coffee: Served hot and bold, McCafé’s regular brewed coffee contains 0 calories and 0 grams of sugar, unless you add cream or flavorings.

 Gluten-Free and Allergen-Friendly Options

 McDonald’s publishes allergen information for every item on its U.S. menu.
 This information is hosted online and updated regularly.
-Customers can view details for each food item, including the presence of wheat, soy, eggs, milk, peanuts, tree nuts, fish, and shellfish.

 For those needing to avoid gluten, the data outlines which ingredients contain wheat or other gluten-containing grains.